 How Long Does A Police Report Take?

 There are many reasons why you need a police report after your car accident.
 You may not be able to move your car following the accident.
 The other driver may be intoxicated or uninsured.
 The driver may have even left the scene of the accident.
 Whatever the case, a police report can benefit your accident in so many ways.
-Read on to find out how long it will take to file a police report for your car accident from the car accident lawyers at Spaulding Injury Law.
+Read on to find out how long it will take to file a police report for your car accident from the car accident lawyers.

 How police reports affect your claim

 Police officers are used to filing reports for car accidents.
 They know how to record the necessary evidence that you’ll need to file your insurance claim.
 One of the most common issues with car accident claims is proving liability.
 The other driver may argue that you were the at-fault driver of your accident.
 The details in a police report can be used to determine who was truly responsible for the accident.

 There is additional information that your lawyer could use to help you seek compensation for your accident.
 That information could be the damage done to your car and the injuries you sustained at the accident scene.
 This information can help make your injuries more credible to insurance agents.

 Following your accident, your insurance company and the other driver’s insurance company will conduct their investigations.
 Part of their investigation will involve reviewing your police report.